 It’s common to misidentify the stage your business inhabits.
-In fact, some entrepreneurs categorize the period of growth and development on years in the industry rather than revenue.
-This is a huge mistake as growth initiatives and precious resources are misdirected.
+For example, some entrepreneurs categorize the period of growth and development on years in the industry rather than revenue.
+The miscalculation is a colossal mistake as growth initiatives and precious resources fail proper allocation.

 In a nutshell, the most common phases are:

 Stage One: Core Business Development

 This period ranges from startup to approximately $500,000 in annual revenue for a service-based business.
 Stage one is the time to prove your business model, find your place in the sun, and build a strong foundation.

 During this stage, business coaching focuses on client acquisition with an emphasis on creating predictability in marketing, sales, and planning.
 (We love predictability.)

 Whew!
 You’ve made it through the proving stage.
 Breathe a bit of sigh of relief, if for only a moment.
 Then, it’s time to engage the clutch, shift gears, and formalize your operational system.